tmechouma/stores-sales-forcasting/README.md

 ###  1.2 Data Cleaning and Preparation:
 This step applies corrective measures from the data quality report to clean and prepare the raw data.
--  Remove special caracters, uncapitalization  of letters and remove space, etc.
+-  Remove special caracters, formatting, uncapitalization  of letters and remove space, etc.
--  Rename columns if needed
+-  Rename columns for columns matching purposes (if needed)
 -  Handle missing values (imputation, conditional removal etc)
 -  Correction based on the cross-check with trusted sources (trusted dataset)
 -  Convert types (data, time, money, etc)